 The garden has a surprising amount of scent in December, and you can force bulbs for fragrance indoors, too.

 Plus, by growing scented evergreens, you can enjoy year-round colour.
-Take a look at the evergreen plants in our Plant Finder for inspiration.

 Indoors, colourful, forced bulbs like hyacinths and paperwhite narcissi will brighten up gloomy winter days with their blooms, and fill rooms with their scent.

 Discover five of the best scented plants for December, below.